Skatox/spa-benchmark-suite/README.md

 ## Benchmarking

-Each TodoMVC implementation provides the same functionality, making them ideal for performance comparisons.
+Each RealWorld App implementation provides the same functionality, making them ideal for performance comparisons.
 You can benchmark:

 - Initial load time
 - Runtime performance